Our Fraud Guarantee

 We do everything we can to keep your money safe and secure.
 However, there are common threats that you can be aware of and some simple steps you can take to help protect yourself from fraud.

-If you are asked to make a payment, it is your responsibility to make sure the request is genuine before you authorise it.
+If you are asked to make a payment, it is very important to make sure the request is genuine before you authorise it.
 Please be aware of seemingly random requests to move money, or requests that are from people or companies you haven't dealt with before.
 If this happens, it is often a sign that you are being tricked.

-Each situation will be assessed on an individual basis.
-However, we are not likely to refund you if:
+We will assess your fraud claim on an individual basis, however, we are not likely to refund you if:

-• you have not adhered to the security requirements set out in the terms and conditions of your account
+• You’ve not adhered to the security requirements set out in the terms and conditions of your account

-• you fail to keep your card and PIN safe
+• You’ve failed to keep your card and PIN safe

-• you fail to keep your online and telephone banking passwords safe.
-It's important that you never tell anyone your verification code
+• You’ve failed to keep your online and telephone banking passwords safe (it's important that you never tell anyone your verification code or share your one-time passcodes)

-• you fail to let us know as soon as possible of any security breach or potential security problem, e.g. the loss of your card
+• You’ve failed to let us know as soon as possible of any security breach or potential security problem, such as the loss or theft of your card

-• you have provided us with incorrect payments instructions
+• You’ve provided us with incorrect payments instructions

-• you have not exercised all due care and diligence when allowing an authorised Third Party Provider (TPP) access to your account
+• You’ve not exercised all due care and diligence when allowing an authorised open banking Third Party Provider (TPP) access to your account

 If you believe you are a victim of fraud, contact us immediately.

-Remember that a genuine bank or organisation will never contact you randomly to ask for your PIN, verification code, full password or to move money to another account as part of an investigation.
+Remember that a genuine bank, organisation or law enforcement agencies such as the Police, will never contact you randomly to ask for your PIN, verification code, full password or to move money to another account as part of an investigation.
+If you are unsure, hang up and call 159 which will direct you to the Bank and someone that can help.

-Don't give out personal or financial details unless it is to use a service that you have signed up to, and you're sue that the request for your information is directly related.
+Do not give out personal or financial details unless it is to use a service that you have signed up to, and you're sure that the request for your information is directly related.

 Not found what you're looking for?